BlockDFL: A Blockchain-based Fully Decentralized Peer-to-Peer Federated Learning Framework: Introduction

+Federated learning (FL) \cite{mcmahan2017fl} enables multiple mobile and Web-of-Things devices to jointly train a machine learning model while keeping the data on their own devices \cite{wang2023fededge}.
+It can contribute to a series of web applications such as web tracking based on FL \cite{yang2022accuracy}.
+However, traditional FL heavily relies on a trusted centralized server, where the bandwidth limitations caused by long-distance transmission restricts the application of FL in large-scale and highly complex problems.
+The central dependence can be solved by decentralized FL \cite{DBLP:conf/infocom/JeonFRW21,DBLP:journals/tifs/ZhaoZWLLL22,hu-2021-gfl,DBLP:journals/jsac/CuiSZ22}.
+However, the primary challenge faced by decentralized FL is the trust between participants, especially in collaboration across business organizations.
+In a scenario without mutual trust, a global model may not be trustworthy, and the contribution of different participants is hard to authoritatively quantified.

-Blockchain, a distributed ledger originated from decentralized currency systems, offers distributed trust that enables the cooperation among participants without mutual trust by forcing the participants to behave correctly \cite{kim-2020-blockchained,weng-2021-deepchain,DBLP:journals/tifs/ZhaoZWLLL22}.
-It also brings convenience to record stake for monetary reward to motivate honest behaviors, since a decentralized system helps relieve the burden of maintaining centralized servers for mobile operators and service providers.
+Blockchain, a distributed ledger originated from decentralized currency systems, offers distributed trust that enables cooperation among participants without mutual trust by forcing the participants to behave honestly \cite{kim-2020-blockchained,weng-2021-deepchain,DBLP:journals/tifs/ZhaoZWLLL22}.
+It can also record stake for monetary reward to motivate honest behaviors \cite{DBLP:journals/csur/ZhuCSJF23}, since decentralized systems relieve the burden of maintaining centralized servers for the operators.
 These characteristics make blockchain an promising basis for designing a decentralized trustworthy FL framework.